frontenddogma/web-development-glossary/manuscript/m.md

 : A software architectural pattern.
 MVVM facilitates a separation of the development of the graphical user interface, be it via a markup language or GUI code, from the development of the business logic or backend logic (the data model).
 The view model of MVVM is a value converter, meaning the view model is responsible for exposing (converting) the data objects from the model in such a way that objects are easily managed and presented. [†](#w-mvvm)

 Modernizr
 : A JavaScript library that detects the features available in a user’s browser.
 This lets web pages avoid unsupported features by informing the user their browser is not supported or loading a polyfill.
 Modernizr aims to provide feature detection in a consistent and easy to use manner that discourages the use of failure-prone browser sniffing.
-Modernizr was first released in 2009. [†](#w-modernizr) ℹ︎ [modernizr.com](https://modernizr.com/)
+Modernizr was first released in 2009, and last updated in 2017. [†](#w-modernizr) ℹ︎ [modernizr.com](https://modernizr.com/)

 Modular design
 : A design theory and practice that subdivides a system into smaller parts called modules, which can be independently created, modified, replaced, or exchanged between different systems. [†](#w-modular-design)